It reliably provides a certain experience.

 They are people I do not understand who want a thing I do not understand why anyone would want it, but they get it and are happy with it.
 If we define "good design" as giving the experience people expect to a defined group of people, it succeeds.

-So then we got a book that sells about the same rate, my book, Vornheim: The Complete City Kit (I would love to use another book instead of my own for this example, but I needed something where I knew a lot about the sales figures and audience response from a different audience that Vincent's.)
+So then we got a book that sells about the same rate, my book, Vornheim: The Complete City Kit (I would love to use another book instead of my own for this example, but I needed something where I knew a lot about the sales figures and audience response from a different audience than Dogs.)

 It provides a bunch of tools for making up an interesting, useful fantasy city in the middle of running an RPG to an audience that: